techpubs-mf/style-guide-original/docs/voice-and-tone.md

 Using plain language helps the widest range of users understand what you write.
 Remember that HID documentation readers are a global audience whose first language might not be English.
 Using plain language increases the chance that readers understand what you wrote the first time they read it.

 Plain language also makes translation easier and documentation more accessible.
-For more information on how using plain language increases accessibility, see Write accessible documentation.
+For more information on how using plain language increases accessibility, see [Write accessible documentation](accessibility.md#write-accessible-documentation).

 Consider the following tips for using plain language in your writing:

 - Avoid obscure words.
 - Use simple but complete sentences.
 Often, you can communicate the same message in 20 words instead of 50 words.
 - Use indicating nouns to identify elements and knowledge objects to ground the reader in the product.
 - Avoid abbreviations.
-For more information on abbreviations, see Abbreviations in HID docs.
+For more information on abbreviations, see [Abbreviations](grammar-and-word-choice.md#abbreviations).
 - Be consistent.
 Use the same term to mean the same thing in one topic as you do in another topic.

 ## Avoid jargon and complex terminology

 Jargon and complex terminology are terms that are specific to a company, profession, or field.
 These terms are often referred to as technical language and can confuse and frustrate readers, so avoid them whenever possible.
-If you have to use complex or unfamiliar HID-specific terminology, link to the term in the Splexicon instead of redefining the term.
-For more information on linking to the Splexicon, see Formatting links in HID documentation.
+If you have to use complex or unfamiliar HID-specific terminology, link to the term in the ***Splexicon*** instead of redefining the term.
+For more information on linking to the ***Splexicon***, see [Formatting links in HID documentation](links.md#formatting-links-in-hid-documentation).

 Consider the following tips to help you avoid jargon in your writing:

 - Take into account your audience's level of knowledge.
 - Consider if the user needs to know the term to understand the documentation.
-- Refer to the Usage dictionary for examples of words and phrases that are unnecessarily complex and their alternatives.
-See the Usage dictionary.
+- Refer to the [Usage dictionary](usage-dictionary.md) for examples of words and phrases that are unnecessarily complex and their alternatives.

 See the table for examples of how to translate jargon into plain language: